 - 60 percent if you’re not supporting another child or spouse.

 - Up to 65 percent if the original court-ordered support is more than 12 weeks in arrears.

 Once you make an arrangement with the appropriate agency to repay your debt, the Social Security garnishment is released.
 In some cases, you may be able to negotiate a settlement.

-“There are rules allowing all the agencies, when someone owes money to them, to make some compromises with the debtor, to set up payment plans and, in true hardship circumstances, provide some other relief,” says Carolyn Carter, deputy director of advocacy with Boston-based National Consumer Law Center.
+“There are rules allowing all the agencies, when someone owes money to them, to make some compromises with the debtor, to set up payment plans and, in true hardship circumstances, provide some other relief,” says Carolyn L. Carter, deputy director of the Boston-based National Consumer Law Center.

 A federal regulation that took effect in May 2011 requires financial institutions to determine whether a debtor’s account contains Social Security benefits and other exempt funds.
 The federal government now applies an electronic tag to these funds when they are deposited directly.
 The bank must protect all tagged deposits made during the two months preceding the receipt of a creditor’s garnishment order.

 Your best bet to avoid the threat of garnishment is to act as soon as you realize you’re having trouble paying your debt, especially if you owe the IRS.
-That means mustering up the courage to contact the agency and ask for help in working out a payment plan.
+That means contacting the agency and ask for help in working out a payment plan.

 For student loan debt, Carter says you’ll have a wider range of options if you haven’t already defaulted.
 The National Consumer Law Center operates a website that offers information and advice for those having trouble repaying student loans.

 “There are all sorts of programs for them to do what you might call ‘workouts’ of their student loans — reducing the interest rates, changing the payment schedules,” Carter says.

 “In some circumstances, deferments are available.
 If the student is totally and permanently disabled or if the school closed while the student was there, and in some other circumstances, the student can get the loan discharged.”